Last updated:

 Approximately 25 percent of people with acromegaly have elevated blood pressure (hypertension).
 Abnormal enlargement of the pituitary gland, located at the base of the skull, may cause headaches, visual abnormalities and/or hormonal deficiencies.
 In approximately 50 percent of people with acromegaly, excessive levels of growth hormone (GH) secreted by the pituitary gland may influence the production of insulin, a hormone produced by the pancreas that regulates blood sugar (glucose) levels by promoting the movement of glucose into cells in the body.
 Abnormalities in insulin action may result in elevated levels of blood sugar (glucose) and some individuals with acromegaly may develop insulin resistance or type 2 diabetes mellitus.
 Some people with acromegaly may have an increased metabolic rate, excessive sweating (hyperhidrosis) and/or increased production of oil (sebum) by the sebaceous glands in the skin, resulting in abnormally oily skin.

 Individuals with acromegaly may develop breathing (respiratory) abnormalities including sleep apnea, a common sleep disorder characterized by temporary, recurrent interruptions of breathing during sleep.
 Symptoms of the disorder include wakefulness during the night, excessive sleepiness during the day, loud snoring and/or obesity.
 In obstructive apnea, the most common form of sleep apnea, labored breathing is interrupted by airway collapse or blockage from enlarged soft tissue.
-Partial awakening may then occur and the person may gasp for air.
+Partial awakening may then occur, and the person may gasp for air.
 Sleep is resumed as breathing begins again.
 Untreated sleep apnea may be associated with high blood pressure, irregular heartbeats, swelling in the arms and/or legs, hallucinations, anxiety and/or irritability.

 Symptoms that may develop late during the course of acromegaly include muscle weakness and impaired function of peripheral nerves (i.e., nerves that lie outside the brain and spinal cord).
-Vision of some affected individuals may become impaired and possibly progress to blindness.
+The vision of some affected individuals may become impaired and possibly progress to blindness.
 If untreated, 25 percent of people with acromegaly experience symptoms associated with uncontrolled diabetes including an increase in the amount of sugar in their urine (glycosuria), abnormally excessive thirst (polydipsia) and/or an abnormally increased appetite (polyphagia).

 GH is a hormone that is involved in many different physiological processes in the body including helping to regulate the physical growth of the body.
 One of the functions of GH is to stimulate the production of another hormone, known as insulin-like growth factor-1 (IGF-1).
 Consequently, individuals with acromegaly also have elevated levels of IGF-1.

-Rarely acromegaly may be caused by the ineffective control of growth hormone-secreting cells by the hypothalamus (a gland in the brain that regulates hormone secretions).
+Rarely, acromegaly may be caused by the ineffective control of growth hormone-secreting cells by the hypothalamus (a gland in the brain that regulates hormone secretions).
 Growth hormone excess may sometimes be due to over-stimulation by production of too much growth hormone releasing hormone (GHRH) secreted by the hypothalamus or other tissues.

 Rarely, non-pituitary tumors in the pancreas, lungs or adrenal glands may cause acromegaly.
-These tumors may directly produce excess growth hormone or they may produce growth hormone-releasing hormone (GHRH), which stimulates the pituitary gland to release GH.
+These tumors may directly produce excess growth hormone, or they may produce growth hormone-releasing hormone (GHRH), which stimulates the pituitary gland to release GH.

-In some patients, acromegaly may occur as part of certain genetic syndromes including multiple endocrine neoplasia type 1, familial isolated pituitary adenoma, Carney complex and McCune-Albright syndrome.
+In some people, acromegaly may occur as part of certain genetic syndromes including multiple endocrine neoplasia type 1, familial isolated pituitary adenoma, Carney complex and McCune-Albright syndrome.
 X-linked acrogigantism causes gigantism and is due to microduplications of segments of the X chromosome.
 (For more information, choose the specific disorder name as your search term in the Rare Disease Database.)

 Acromegaly is a rare disorder that affects males and females in equal numbers.
 This disorder occurs in approximately 50 to 70 people per million.
 Researchers estimate that three to eleven people out of every million develop the disorder each year.
 However, because the symptoms of acromegaly may develop slowly, the disorder may often remain unrecognized and may therefore be underdiagnosed, making it difficult to determine the true frequency of acromegaly in the general population.